simonmichael/hledger/site/index.md

 What's to do and how to do it

 **Help fund hledger!**\
-Making good software costs a lot.
+Making good software and documentation costs a lot.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=5J33NLXYXCYAY"><img width=62 height=31 border=0 src="https://www.paypal.com/en_US/i/btn/x-click-but04.gif" title="Give one time or recurringly with Paypal" alt="paypal"></a>
 <a href="https://opencollective.com/hledger#support"><img border="0" src="https://opencollective.com/hledger/backers/badge.svg" title="Back us with a monthly donation at Open Collective" alt="open collective backers"></a>